gauravn17/cse-15l-lab-reports/lab2.md

 **Writing a StringServer**

-The following is the code for StringServer, a web server that keeps track of a single string that gets added to by incoming requests.
+The following is the code for StringServer, a web server that keeps track of a single string that gets added to by incoming requests through the add/s=<string> operation.

     import java.io.IOException;
     import java.net.URI;